 We will provide the company with a reasonable settlement offer and attempt to reach a compromise.
 This is by far the most timely and cost effective stage to reach a settlement for both parties.

 If we don’t hear from the company within 30 calendar days or cannot reach a settlement, then we will file an arbitration demand as required by the terms of the company’s customer agreement.
-We will advance all costs for arbitration, so it is FREE for the client.
+We will advance all costs for arbitration.

 Consumer arbitrations currently take approximately 5 months to complete and generally are resolved by document submission only.
 This includes both opening and closing legal briefs.
 There is little the client has to do besides sign a declaration that supports the facts in the case, but there is generally a meaningful amount of work for the company.